 Thermal Interface Materials

 Because of their thin profiles (0.013 – 0.25mm) heat spreaders can be added to existing designs when a current solution is not meeting performance requirements.
-Another benefit of these materials are that they can be converted into custom complex designs and wound onto a roll.
+Another benefit of these materials is that they can be converted into custom complex designs and wound onto a roll.
 They can be peeled off of a liner and easily applied, reused, and replaced when necessary.

-For a sample, quote or a prototype of your custom heat spreader component, contact a Marian Engineer.
+For a sample, quote, or a prototype of your custom heat spreader component, contact a Marian Engineer.